imalitavakoli/learn-es6/README.md

 set.delete('red'); // true
 set.size; // 1
 set.clear(); // To empty the set

-// WeakSet!
-It's a Set that doesn’t prevent its elements from being garbage-collected.

-// NOTE: Why do Maps and Sets have the property 'size' and not
-// 'length'(like Arrays)?
-The reason for this difference is that length is for
-// sequences, data structures that are indexable – like Arrays. size is for
-// collections that are primarily unordered – like Maps and Sets.
 ```

+**WeakSet**: It's a Set that doesn’t prevent its elements from being garbage-collected.

+**NOTE:** Why do Maps and Sets have the property 'size' and not 'length'(like Arrays)?
+The reason for this difference is that length is for sequences, data structures that are indexable – like Arrays. size is for collections that are primarily unordered – like Maps and Sets.

 ## Promises